My projects use technology to connect people and create personal experiences.

 My goal is to embed visitor-centered thinking throughout every aspect of the organization with the goal to deepen a visitor’s engagement before, during, and after a visit.

-I joined the staff at the Barnes Foundation as the Deputy Director of Digital Initiatives and Chief Experience Officer in 2016.
-Follow along as I publish progress on the challenges in moving to a new organization, the mandate to work using a different model, and practical solutions being deployed as short term solutions with larger term strategies on the horizon.
+I joined the staff at the Barnes Foundation as the Deputy Director of Audience Engagement and Chief Experience Officer in 2016.
+Follow along as I publish progress on our work.

 ASK Brooklyn Museum